masterkram/bytehub/docs/Study-Notes/Module-6/AI/2-optimization/search.md

 when the `action space` is tree-shaped, no loops occur so we can use tree search.
 However if the graph is not a tree (loops in some way) we need to check if nodes were already visited by means of a `closed list` or `explored set`.

+### Uninformed (blind) Search Strategies

+class of search strategies that have no information about states beyond the one provided in the problem definition, (starting point and goal). can only generate successors and distinguish a goal state from a non-goal state.

+Examples that belong to this class:
++ BFS
++ DFS
++ Depth limited search
++ Iterative deepening search
++ Uniform cost search

+## A* Search

+Searches for an optimal path in a

 ## Sources:
 + [alemoraru's algorithms pages :raised_hands:](https://alemoraru.github.io/algorithms)